Dev-kris/OC-Web-Developer-OhMyFood/README.md

   This effect would move the text within the element and text overflow would be hidden with elipses.
   This was accomplished using flexbox for the main card and an element with a width of 0 (which changed on :hover).
   The rotating check mark was made using a fontawesome icon with a animated transform rotate(360).

+4. Menu items entry effect (float in).
+  Client wanted the menu items to float in upon page loading.
+This is currently linked to a set delay due to the limitations of css.
+  Effect was achieved using keyframes with a translateY effect.

 ### Live version